 Those looking for an even cooler gulp of water can head to the Gole di Alcantara, made up of gorges and ravines that run with the cold waters from the river of the same name.

-Nature has much to offer in Sicily, as do its people, who have conserved their very unique artistic and artisan traditions over the centuries.
-Hand-made lace, reed and bulrush baskets, stone and cast-iron objects, colorful mats and carpets made with antique looms, and valuable ceramics are all for the taking, and are great ways to bring a part of Sicily back home with after your trip has ended.
+Nature has much to offer in Sicily, as do its people, who have preserved their very unique artistic and artisan traditions over the centuries.
+Handmade lace, reed and bulrush baskets, stone and cast-iron objects, colorful mats and carpets made with antique looms, and valuable ceramics are all for the taking, and are great ways to bring a part of Sicily back home with after your trip has ended.

 The principal ingredient of local cuisine is obviously fish: fried or baked, baked in foil, or grilled.
-The preparation can vary, but what matters most is freshness.
+The preparation can vary, but what matters most is its freshness.

 Vegetables and fruits are other outstanding components of Messinese cooking.
-The “caponata” eggplants with parmesan and potato fries are three of the best local dishes prepared with the flavorful products of this land.
+The caponata eggplants with parmesan and potato fries are three of the best local dishes prepared with the flavorful products of this land.

 Meat is never lacking, especially goat meat or mutton, strictly grilled, making it that much more delicious!